pointave/Ottertory/README.md

 # Ottertory

-Ottertory provides a **GUI** for handling transcription outputs with a **pop-out live caption box** (adjustable opacity).
+Captions on any screen transcribing many popular languages, get realtime translation, multilingual text-to-speech capable.
+This flet app allows users to connect local large language models to query, summarize, generate tutoring session, by typing or speaking commands to apply on the Live transcription box.

+Using OpenAi TTS endpoint or kokoro, you can control how much memory the program requires.
+With the transcription model Kyutai and a small light LLM like Granite4-micro with 4k context you can slide just under 8gb, allowing realtime translations.
+If you add the recommended TTS-Webui openai-tts server and use the Chatterbox model, you can have multilingual realtime with under 16gb.

 It can output transcriptions in real time from your **microphone** (default recording device) or from **VB-Cable Output** (virtual audio output device).

-Outputs can be copied, Kokoro TTS can read it out loud, Ollama/LMstudio can summarize or perform any custom command on the text (eg. translate).
-Recording usually goes in the live transcription box but you can change it to type in the Ollama Custom Command box.
+Outputs can be copied, saved, or have the audio downloaded.

-The shortcut to toggle record is **Alt+Z**.
+The shortcut to toggle record is **Alt+Z** and Play/Stop is **Alt+Space**.
 Highly recommend having "system volume sounds" at like 10% in Windows volume mixer.
 Depending on program you'll switch between holding z first and tapping alt or the reverse.

 > For best accuracy, I still recommend my other app [Antistentorian](https://github.com/pointave/Antistentorian), which uses **Whisper** or **Parakeet**.
-> However, the **Kyutai Moshi** model is very responsive and accurate but uses 4gb of VRAM.
-It works surprisingly well with a ton of languages; French, Portugese, Spanish, Russian, German, Arabic.... others pop up but cant verify.
-Similar to how VibeVoice (probably coming soon) said there model was trained for two languages but ends up handeling dozens of them.
-For chinese you'll need to fix the caption box to show the bottom line, gets some of the characters and might be worth it but I have no idea.
+>
 ---

 ## Installation